 We slowly float closer and closer to the burning areas, and on the way we see many people naked or partially naked, bathing and worshiping at the edge of the river.
 We all float along in silence, this feels so personal…like the respectful thing to do is to just watch.
 You’ll have time to talk and process it all later.
 We listen to their chanting, blurred by the mist and the ash and the heat, hearing them in the back ground accompanied by the sound of our ores hitting water, slow and steady.
 Enjoying every moment, with some anticipation of what is to come, closer and closer we float to the burning platforms.

-A good friend recently told me that he husband often uses the expression, “some things are a singular experience” and I can’t think of a better way to describe the singular experience we have next.
+A good friend recently told me that her husband often uses the expression, “some things are a singular experience” and I can’t think of a better way to describe the singular experience we have next.
+The weight of it all washes over us here in the oldest of India’s cities…one of the worlds oldest….and as we reach the banks of the burning ghat we hear the maze of funeral pyres hissing hearing the clang of bells vibrating inside your chest and we feel the heat consuming everything in its reach, and we are hit with the realization of how removed we truly are from the ritual of death.
 We float along until we are side by side with about 4 fires, us in the water and the fires on the ghats just in front of us.
+And I have to admit at first I feel like something is VERY wrong with us being here.
+It feels like we are somewhere we shouldn’t be…another symptom of our death issues coming out- the way we as westerners feel so private about death.
+Announcing it in our papers, but ignoring it in every other way.
+I quickly lose the feeling of being out of place when I see Pulkit sitting respectfully and smiling, hands folded, taking it all in.
+Calmly.
 We see many people standing around fires heads bowed, chanting or watching the flames.
-We see more just standing in front of platforms, piled with wood, with a wrapped body on top of the wood, white fabric tight head to toe – garland of orange and red flowers draped high on the deceased, with cows butter being poured over them and incense being walked around the spire, smoke lapping over the body and the family-waiting to be lit at the correct time by the “chief mourner”- the person in the family that is highest on the mourning list- sons for deceased mothers or fathers, husbands for wives, etc. as we watch, yet another body is carried in on the shoulders of 4 men while they chant, heads bowed-gently placed upon a pile of wood all ready for the process of preparation and eventually burning.
+We see more just standing in front of platforms, piled with wood, with a wrapped body on top of the wood, white fabric tight head to toe – garland of orange and red flowers draped high on the deceased, with some sort of liquid being poured over them and incense being walked around the spire, smoke lapping over the body and the family-waiting to be lit at the correct time by the “chief mourner”- the person in the family that is highest on the mourning list- sons for deceased mothers or fathers, husbands for wives, etc. as we watch, yet another body is carried in on the shoulders of 4 men while they chant, heads bowed-gently placed upon a pile of wood all ready for the process of preparation and eventually burning.

 We watch the flames grow and before long she is enveloped in the fire.
-While is sits on the stairs and watches silently.
-George explains that this will be the beginning of the mourning process for him which will last 13 days.
+While he sits on the stairs and watches silently.
+Pulkit explains that this will be the beginning of the mourning process for him which will last 13 days.
 During this time he will not leave his house, he will not do any work, not speak with anyone in any way, not engage with more then one person at a time as they bring him minimal food and liquid.
-He will spend this time thinking of his wife, mourning her, praying-asking Shiva or Buddha to be kind to her in her reincarnation.
+He will spend this time thinking of his wife, mourning her, praying-asking Shiva or Buddha to be kind to her in her reincarnation if he sees fit to continue her journey.
 And then, after this period of mourning, he will go back to his life.
 Sad but feeling he has sufficiently honored her and her memory, allowing himself to process of moving on.

 He also explains that not all can make this journey upon the death of a loved one, living hundreds of km’s away.
 So in this case, they do a cremation at home, first collecting bones from the body and placing in a vessel and filling with cows butter or milk…I explained this in an earlier post.
 So as we watch he points out another man, pouring a jug of liquid into the Ganges.
 This is what he is doing, now finally able to put his loved one to rest here at his holiest of cities.